The menhirs of Sardinia and the cult of the ancestors

 “The signs are mythograms linked to particular and complex ceremonies in which iterated words and litanies pronounced in front of the community have an important significance”.

 The alignments followed strict spatial criteria, perhaps related to the observation of the sky.
-This is the impression one gets when walking among the menhirs of Biru ‘e Concas in Sorgono.

 The archaeological site of Biru ‘e Concas in Sorgono

-The archaeological complex is of primary importance for the study of the megalithic phenomenon in Sardinia.
-It houses around one hundred and ten monoliths of various types: mostly aniconic and proto anthropomorphic, but also an anthropomorphic menhir and some stele statues with daggers.
-Most of the menhirs of Biru ‘e Concas were aligned along two precise lines, oriented on the north-south axis5, demonstrating some sacred significance that is still unclear.
-The cultic importance that the site of Sorgono had in antiquity can be deduced from the uninterrupted use of the area for more than a thousand years, between the Recent Neolithic (3400-2800 BC) and the Copper Age (2800-1900 BC), according to the clay materials found6.
-In this vast lapse of time, several settlements belonging to the cultures of Ozieri, Abealzu and Monte Claro were established, to which the megalithic enclosure that delimits the sacred area belongs7.
+The archaeological complex of Biru ‘e Concas in Sorgono is of primary importance for the study of Sardinian megalithism.
+It houses around one hundred and ten monoliths of various types.
+Many of these are aniconic and proto-anthropomorphic, but we also find an anthropomorphic menhir and some stele statues with daggers.
+Most of the them were aligned along two precise lines, oriented on the north-south axis6.
+Their sacred significance is still unclear.
+Evidence of the Sorgono site’s cultual importance in ancient times comes from its continuous use for over a thousand years, from the Late Neolithic period (3400–2800 BC) to the Copper Age (2800–1900 BC), as demonstrated by the clay materials found there7.
+In this vast lapse of time, several settlements belonging to the cultures of Ozieri, Abealzu and Monte Claro were established, to which the megalithic enclosure that delimits the sacred area belongs8.

 Pranu Muttedu of Goni: the menhirs of Sardinia and funerary cults